Forensic and Expert Witness Services

 - 30 year-old man, reclusive, with agoraphobia and pragmatic language deficits needing objective assessment for successful SSDI hearing/determination.

-- 42 year-old man with premorbid attention impairment and seen after motor vehicle accident with post-concussive syndrome and accusations of malingering.
+- 42 year-old man with premorbid attention impairment and seen after motor vehicle accident with post-concussive syndrome and false accusations of malingering.

 - 40 year-old female in a motor vehicle accident who reportedly 13 months later was unable to work due to newly acquired dysarthria and memory problems.
 Her communication difficulties were unrelated to the accident.